qortmdgh4141/Performance-Optimization-of-MLP-Model-for-Regression-Problem/README.md

   - _MAPE is one of the most commonly used metrics in regression analysis and is characterized by the fact that the larger the difference between predicted and actual values, the larger the value of MAPE.
 In other words, the better the model predicts, the smaller the value of MAPE will be._ <br/><br/>

-- _Maximum Number of Learning Iterations : 100_ <br/>
+- _Maximum Number of Learning Iterations_ <br/>

-  - _In this experiment, the model is trained by iterating up to a maximum of 100 times._<br/>
+  - _In this experiment, the model is trained by iterating up to a maximum of 1000 times._<br/>

   - _The number of iterations during training affects the speed and accuracy of the model, and I, as the researcher conducting the experiment, have set the number of iterations based on my experience of tuning deep learning models._<br/>